Transverse Quantum Fluids

 A particularly interesting system studied recently is an edge dislocation with a superfluid core \cite{sclimb,edge2022,TQFprl} in solid \he4 where the low-temperature motion of the dislocation transverse to its core and Burgers vector (the so-called climb) requires boson number flow onto the core.
-The corresponding superfluid state of the edge dislocation has been dubbed as Transverse Quantum Fluid (TQF), a new one-dimensional state of bosons qualitatively distinct from a Luttinger liquid (LL) with: (i) quadratic spectrum of excitations; (ii) off-diagonal long-range order at $T=0$; (iii) exponential dependence of the phase slip probability on the inverse flow velocity.
-The key ingredient responsible for these features is the translational invariance with respect to the core motion in the climb direction, necessarily accompanied by atom transfer to the \he4 crystal bulk.
-This property translates into {\it infinite compressibility} which is solely responsible for properties (i)-(iii).
+The corresponding superfluid state of the edge dislocation has been dubbed as a transverse quantum fluid (TQF), a new one-dimensional state of bosons qualitatively distinct from a Luttinger liquid (LL) with: (i) a quadratic spectrum of excitations, (ii) off-diagonal long-range order at $T=0$, (iii) exponential dependence of the phase slip probability on the inverse flow velocity, and (iv) nonapplicability of Landau criterion.
+The key ingredient responsible for all these features is the translational invariance with respect to the core motion in the climb direction, necessarily accompanied by atom transfer to the \he4 crystal bulk.
+Most importantly, this implies {\it infinite compressibility}, which is solely responsible for properties (i)-(iii).

-In this Letter, we argue that similar phenomenology emerges in other interesting examples and discuss four specific systems that we predict to host a TQF based on the infinite compressibility argument.
-These are: (A) self-bound droplet of hard core bosons on a two-dimensional (2D) lattice; (B) a Bloch domain wall in an easy-axis ferromagnet; (C) phase separated state of two-component bosonic Mott insulators with the boundary in the counter-superfluid phase \cite{SCF} (or in a phase of two-component superfluid) on a 2D lattice, as illustrated in Fig.~\ref{fig1}; (D) 1D bosonic liquid Josephson-coupled to a collection of transverse LLs, which are otherwise decoupled from each other---a setup in Fig. \ref{fig2}, similar to the one considered in Ref.~\cite{Lode} .
-While systems A, B, and C share the same low-energy description with the superclimbing dislocation \cite{sclimb,TQFprl}, system D is special in that it lacks well-defined elementary excitations altogether and yet is a superfluid by other hallmark properties---(ii) and (iii), above.
+In this Letter, we argue that similar---infinite-compressibility-driven---phenomenology emerges in other interesting examples and discuss four specific systems that we predict to host a TQF.
+These are (A) a self-bound droplet of hard core bosons on a two-dimensional (2D) lattice, (B) a Bloch domain wall in an easy-axis ferromagnet, (C) a phase separated state of two-component bosonic Mott insulators with the boundary in the counter-superfluid phase \cite{SCF} (or in a phase of a two-component superfluid) on a 2D lattice, as illustrated in Fig.~\ref{fig1}, and (D) a 1D bosonic liquid Josephson-coupled to a collection of transverse LLs, which are otherwise decoupled from each other---a setup in Fig.~\ref{fig2}, similar to the one considered in Ref.~\cite{Lode}, and also related closely to a number of other setups and models discussed in the past \cite{Pankov,Werner,Caza,Lobo}.
+While A, B, and C are naturally forming edge systems that share the same low-energy description with the superclimbing dislocation \cite{sclimb,TQFprl}, system D is rather an ``engineered" state with infinite compressibility distinguished by its lack of well-defined elementary excitations altogether; yet, it is a superfluid by other hallmark properties---(ii), (iii), and (iv) above.